-It is important to have these written specially for your business, and to use them in the right way, or they may not be effective.
-They may even make matters worse.
+It is important to have these written specially for your business, and to use them in the right way, or they may not be effective and may even make matters worse.

-You may need trading agreements with other businesses, such as franchise agreements, distribution agreements and re-seller agreements.
-Documents presented to you by the other party will have been written for their benefit, not yours, and signing them without a legal review could have disastrous consequences.
+You may need trading agreements with other businesses, such as distribution agreements, re-seller agreements and licences.
+If the other party provides these, remember that they will have been written for their benefit, not yours, and signing them without a legal review could have disastrous consequences for you.

 Articles of association and shareholder agreements

 A company’s Articles of Association are its internal rules.
-They describe how it works.
-They have a key role in protecting the shareholders’ investments and their positions in the business, but the standard Articles which come with a new company from Companies House are not generally suitable for this purpose and a bespoke document is often required.
+They describe how it functions and have a key role in protecting the shareholders’ investments and roles in the business.
+The standard Articles that come with a new company are seldom adequate, and a bespoke document is often required.

 A separate Shareholders Agreement may also be needed.